Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thanks to the low cost and availability of raw materials, biosponges are expected to be widely deployed to solve the problem of underwater microplastic pollution, an urgent issue in environmental protection.

 According to the United Nations Development Programme (UNDP), microplastics are becoming a serious threat to the environment and human health due to their widespread presence.
-Microplastic particles are not only found in tap and bottled water, but also in common beverages like beer.
+Microplastic particles are found not only in tap and bottled water but also in common beverages like beer.
 Additionally, a study from NPR said that microplastics can negatively affect male fertility.

 Thanh Mai (t/h)